Whale Watching- Uvita Tour Guide

 I recently spent some time in the beach town of Uvita with a good friend who owns a successful restaurant in San Ramon, my husband’s hometown in Costa Rica.
-I was in town to do some paperwork left over from when I was living in Costa Rica, and I know that the whale watching in Costa Rica during the time I was going to be there was epic.
+I was in town to do some paperwork left over from when I was living in Costa Rica, and I knew that the whale watching in Costa Rica during the time I was going to be there was epic.

 I had been wanting to visit the Uvita area to see the whales, as it is one of the best places in the world to see the majestic humpback whales.
 The ironic part is that the beaches they frequent are a land mass that actually resembles a whale’s tail.
 Cool, right?
 So off on a whale tour we went, and it was an amazing experience.
 I’ll share it with you here.